 During the early period of their control of the area corresponding to present-day Wallachia, the Padjanaks' immediate neighbors to the south, on the other side of the Lower Danube, were the Bulgarians, whose lands the Padjanaks frequently raided, being encouraged to do so by the Byzantines, who were engaged in war with the Bulgarians until 1018.
-John V. A. Fine, Jr., in The Early Medieval Balkans, discusses at length the events subsequent to the end of this war, and relates that after it had ended, the victorious Byzantines annexed the territory that they had won from the Bulgarians.
+John Fine, Ir., in The Early Medieval Balkans, discusses at length the events subsequent to the end of this war, and relates that after it had ended, the victorious Byzantines annexed the territory that they had won from the Bulgarians.
 As a result, however, as Fine points out, the buffer that had existed between the Byzantines and the Padjanaks was removed, and thus new problems arose for the Byzantines.
 In 1046 or 1047, a group of Padjanaks numbering twenty thousand or so, led by the chief Kegen, broke away from the main horde of Padjanaks led by the supreme chief Tyrach, and sought permission from the Byzantines to settle on the southern side of the Lower Danube in imperial territory.
 Kegen and his Padjanaks received permission, but on condition that they would defend the river border, which of course separated imperial territory from the land still occupied by Tyrach's Padjanaks.
 Kegen upheld his end of the agreement, and made frequent raids and plundering expeditions in Tyrach's territory.
 Tyrach, aware that Kegen had become an imperial subject, was enraged, and sent envoys to Constantinople to complain.
 The emperor at the time, Constantine IX Monomachus, insulted the envoys, and sent them away.
 Later that year, in the winter of 1047, when the Danube had frozen over, and with a goal of destroying Kegen and his men, Tyrach along with tens of thousands of Padjanaks (or many hundreds of thousands, according to Kedrenos) stormed into imperial territory, plundering everything in their path.
-His forces, however, fell sick with dysentery, and thus weakened, Kegen and his warriors, together with Byzantine troops from Macedonia and Thrace, defeated them and took many prisoners, including Tyrach.
-Kegen was bent on annihilating them, but the Byzantines ignored his pleas to do so.
-Instead, they settled Tyrach and his Padjanaks in underpopulated parts of the empire, in the same general area where Kegen was settled with his people, resulting in an enormous group of Padjanaks in imperial territory.38
+His forces, however, fell sick with dysentery, and thus weakened, Kegen and his warriors, together with Byzantine troops from Macedonia and Thrace, defeated them and took a great many prisoners, including Tyrach.
+Kegen pleaded that they be annihilated, but the Byzantines ignored his pleas.
+Instead, they settled Tyrach and his Padjanaks in underpopulated parts of the empire, in the same general area where Kegen was settled with his followers, resulting in an enormous group of Padjanaks in imperial territory.30

-The underpopulated parts of Bulgaria where the Byzantines settled these Padjanaks were, again, the lands between Niš, Sofia, and Skopje.
+The underpopulated parts of Bulgaria where the Byzantines settled those Padjanaks were, again, the lands between Niš, Sofia, and Skopje.
 John Skylitzes informs us:

-Basil Monachos, the governor of Bulgaria, took the tens of thousands of Patzinaks [loyal to Tyrach] and settled them on the plains of Sardike [Sofia], Naissos [Niš] and Eutzapolis [Ovče Polje, a city a little to the southeast of Skopje].39 [Brackets added.]
+Basil Monachos, the governor of Bulgaria, took the tens of thousands of Patzinaks [loyal to Tyrach] and settled them on the plains of Sardike [Sofia], Naissos [Niš] and Eutzapolis [Ovče Polje, a city a little to the southeast of Skopje].31 [Brackets added.]

-Even though many thousands of Padjanaks crossed the Lower Danube into imperial territory after the Byzantine defeat of the Bulgarians, thousands of Padjanaks had stayed behind on the northern side of the river, in an area of land stretching from present-day Wallachia to Southern Russia, near the Black Sea.
-In the spring of 1087, the chieftain Tzelgu crossed the Lower Danube with about eighty thousand Padjanaks and invaded Thrace.40
+Even though many thousands of Padjanaks crossed the Lower Danube into imperial territory after the Byzantine defeat of the Bulgarians, thousands of Padjanaks had stayed behind on the northern side of the river.
+In the spring of 1087, the chieftain Tzelgu crossed the Lower Danube with about eighty thousand Padjanaks and invaded Thrace.32